lingaesh7-stack/Module-6/README.md

+# NAME : LINGAESHWAR K

 # MODULE-6

 Module 6 respository for lab
 ---

-1.# Program: Area and Perimeter of a Circle Using Pointer and Function
+# 1.Program: Area and Perimeter of a Circle Using Pointer and Function

 *Aim:*

 To write a C program that calculates the area and perimeter (circumference) of a circle using functions with pointer arguments.

 ---

 *Algorithm:*

 1. Start the program.
 2. Define a macro constant pi as 3.14.
 3. Define two functions: